-Sleep tracking comes in many shapes and forms but how do you track your sleep?
-From DIY wearables and smartphone apps to the old fashioned way of paper and pen.
-Below we’ll discuss all these methods and the importance of tracking your sleep.
+Sleep tracking comes in many shapes and forms, but how do you track your sleep?
+From DIY wearables and smartphone apps, to the old fashioned way of paper and pen, there are many different ways to follow your sleeping routine.
+Below, we’ll discuss these methods and the importance of tracking your sleep.

 Why should you track your sleep?

-Paying attention to your sleep is the first step to getting better sleep.
+Paying attention to your sleep is the first step to enjoying a better sleep.

 Sleep tracking wearable devices